aaayris/Syriaca-SPARQL-queries/example-queries.md

 * Capitalization for query clauses (e.g. `SELECT`, `WHERE`, `CONSTRUCT`, etc.) is convention and _not_ required.
 * For the sake of example, [Edessa](http://syriaca.org/place/78/html) has been used as the query subject (when specified).
 Other resources in [Syriaca](syriaca.org) can be used in the same way.
 * Adding or removing the `DISTINCT` clause will greatly affect the number of results.
-* Question words (e.g. `?where`) are arbitrary and therefore meaningless.
+* Question words - or "variables" - (e.g. `?where`) are arbitrary and therefore meaningless.
 They are simply meant to assist the human reader.
 The question mark (`?`) is what matters to the machine.
 You could - for example - use `?waffles` to query for `rdfs:label`.

 ##### Query for the properties and values of the database: